rokosbasilisk/rokosbasilisk.github.io/_posts/2025-07-23-scaling-compression.markdown

 We hypothesize two primary mechanisms responsible for this:

-1. **In-Context Learning (ICL)**
+1. **In-Context Learning**
    Within a given token window, self-attention adapts on-the-fly to file-specific patterns (repeating pixels, periodic audio cycles), shaving off most of the entropy.

-2. **Universal Sequence Prior (USP)**
+2. **Universal Sequence Prior**
-   Pretraining internalizes bursty repetitions, Zipf’s law, heavy tails, and long-range autocorrelations—statistics shared by all byte streams.
+   Pretraining internalizes bursty repetitions, Zipf’s law, heavy tails, and long-range autocorrelations statistics shared by all byte streams.
 Even without context, compression ratio should be far below uniform-noise rates.
+Do read [Benford’s Law, Zipf’s Law and the Pareto Distribution](https://terrytao.wordpress.com/2009/07/03/benfords-law-zipfs-law-and-the-pareto-distribution/) to know more about naturally occuring data distributions and their universality

-Future work should quantify each component’s contribution and trace how they emerge during pretraining.
+A really interesting future work should be to quantify each component’s contribution and trace how they emerge during pretraining.

 ---